“We Are An Organisation At War With Ourselves”

 The Culture Is Alive In The Room

-While it would have been easy to think that we were speaking about the forces of a culture ‘out there’, roaming the halls of larger organisation, that culture was of course present within the room.
+While it would have been easy to think that we were speaking about the forces of a culture ‘out there’, roaming the halls of a larger organisation, that culture was of course present within the room.
 The old guard, champions of change and those not yet sure and committed were present in the moment.
 And hence the opportunity for change.
 For a leader or facilitator it is both a wonderful opportunity and a moment for caution and some nervousness.
 The conversation will not go well unless every person feels deeply respected and understood.
 A delicate balance around all interests needs to be struck.
 If the group is pushed through a zealousness around change, then resistance will go underground, only to exact revenge in a more private setting.

 Each of the voices or roles present needs to be invited to speak about the world from their view.
 Of course, a skilled facilitator is unlikely to name ‘the old guard’ or ‘the ambivalent’ or ‘the change agent’ as such, but they will recognise these perspectives as they speak.
 By being alert to these roles – as roles – we avoid stereotyping any individual into a fixed position and can begin to work with cultural forces that are larger than any one person.
 We recognise that while the roles are present, the people in the room are in a state of discovery and flux.